Menziess/New/README.md

 Todo

 - auto reload in docker dev
-- spark example
-- ci-cd
 - run any type of application using a script, without having to change docker image

 Finally

+- spark example
+- ci-cd: build docker container
 - write concise readme about data engineering

+Improvements

+- test modules have to be imported relative from the root